scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 Ctypes
 ======

+`Ctypes <http://docs.python.org/2/library/ctypes.html>`_ is a *foreign function library* for Python.
+It provides C compatible data types, and allows calling functions in DLLs or shared libraries.
+It can be used to wrap these libraries in pure Python.

 Advantages
 ----------

+* Part of the python standard library
-* Does not need to be compiled, wrapping code entirely in Python
+* Does not need to be compiled
+* Wrapping code entirely in Python

 Disadvantages
 -------------